 Question: Are fictitious business names the same as registered trademarked names?

-Answer: While fictitious names are the same as trade names, fictitious business names differ from trademark names in the sense that fictitious business names need to be registered from the Board and state government.
+Answer: While fictitious names are the same as trade names, fictitious business names differ from trademark names in the sense that fictitious business names need to be registered by the Board and state government.

 Question: What happens when you don’t comply with the fictitious business name permits for your business?